 - Ask if the professor feels capable of writing a supportive letter.
 If not, you should probably try someone else.

 - Ask if the professor would welcome written background material.
 You could include a brief biographical sketch, your interests and activities, career goals, and motivation toward your intended profession.
-You could also include a snapshot, copy of a paper written for that class, or transcript.
+You could also include a snapshot, copy of a paper written from that class, or transcripts.

-- Always give the professor ample time-two to three weeks minimum.
+- Always give the professor ample time to write the letter - two to three weeks minimum.
 Follow up to make sure that your letters have been sent.
 Send thank you notes.